paulfioravanti/three_little_pigs/HOWTO-README.md

 ### Analysis

 The "end of the Big Bad Wolf" can only mean that he has been boiled out of existence!
-So, does our story still have a wolf...?
+So, does our story still have a Wolf...?

 ```ruby
 pry(Chapter19WolfInvadesBrickHouse)> story.wolf